John220099/Undertale-deltarune-for-android-/README.md

-# Undertale-deltarune-for-android-
+# Undertale-Deltarune-for-android-and-ios
-A undertale/deltarune port for android
+A undertale/deltarune port for android and ios